-The automotive industry is continuously looking for new ways to improve the safety features installed in vehicles and they all want to be #1 at it.
+The automotive industry is continuously looking for new ways to improve the safety features installed in vehicles, their technology, and they all want to be #1 at it.
 The fierce competitiveness amongst the automotive manufacturing companies produces many innovative results.

 If you go back through the history of automobiles you will notice that safety concerns have played a major role in the success of the leading car manufacturers.
 The Ford Motor Company provided seat belts as an option in their cars in 1955.
 In today’s world seat belts are mandatory and come with stiff fines and penalties for offenders.